- Financial stress can negatively affect your productivity at work.

 “You are entitled to a free credit report every 12 months,” he says.
 “Use a website such as annualcreditreport.com to check all three major credit bureaus.
 Also, some credit card companies are now displaying your credit score on your statement to allow you to monitor your score monthly.”

-5. Pay your credit balance in full and on time every month.
+5. Pay your credit card bill on time every month and keep your balances low

 Building up an emergency fund is absolutely critical.
 Unexpected expenses crop up for everyone at some point.
 You don’t want a major household expense or a job layoff to force you to reach for the credit cards.
 An emergency cash fund can help you weather these events.